confluentinc/confluent-kafka-go/README.md

 			Value:          []byte(word),
 		}, nil)
                 if err != nil {
-                    fmt.Printf("Message could not be enqueued: %v\n", err) }
+                    fmt.Println("Message could not be enqueued: ", err) }
 	}